Toll Caps in Privatized Road Networks: Optimal price caps for duopolies

-The main result in Theorem \ref{thm:main1} assumes that a $c$-capped subgame perfect Nash equilibrium exists for all $c\in\R_+$.
-The following example shows that an equilibrium need not exist for quadratic latency functions.
+The main result in Theorem \ref{thm:main1} assumes that a $c$-capped Nash equilibrium exists for all $c\in\R_+$.
+The following example shows that an uncapped Nash equilibrium need not exist for quadratic latency functions.

 \begin{example} Consider the network of Figure \ref{fig:non}.

 Then

 and